 Credit disputes on non-medical collection items with zero credit outstanding balance or paid off collection accounts are exempt and credit disputes are allowed.
 Medical Collection accounts with outstanding balances are exempt from credit disputes and you can have credit disputes on medical collection accounts.

-Calculating Medical Collections: Charge Off Accounts And Medical Collection Accounts
+Calculating Medical Collections And Charge Off Accounts Mortgage Guidelines

 Why Am I Told That I Do Not Qualify For FHA Loan Because I Have Collection Accounts